August 1, 2024

 And whether visible or concealed, mass timber wall systems provide continuous structural backing.
 There is no need to locate studs or plan around framing gaps — the structure is always present.

 One of the most compelling observations we hear from homeowners is that mass timber spaces don’t just look good — they feel good.
-Research increasingly supports the idea that exposure to natural materials contributes to improved well-being, creating calmer and more comfortable living environments.
+Exposure to natural materials can help create calmer and more comfortable living environments.

 Natural wood helps create quiet, restorative spaces that support everyday living.